LipskayaAA/PP_3_1_5_v_1/README.md

-#Read ME first.

-User data in order to log in to the application:

-admin = login - admin, password - admin
+for admmin: admin - admin

-user = login - user. password - user
+for users: user - user